 Clothing to Pack for London

 Once you have the right bag for your trip, it’s time to fill it up.
 What clothing to pack for London depends on when you’re visiting, but no matter what time of year you travel I advise dressing in layers.
 London’s weather is unpredictable, so it’s good to be prepared.
-My seasonal packing list blog posts offer specific tips on how to pack for London in winter, summer, and autumn.
-Stay tuned for one on packing in spring (it’s on its way, yay!).
+My seasonal packing list blog posts offer specific tips on how to pack for London in winter, spring, summer, and autumn.

 Accessories to Pack for London